Variational Graphical Quantum Error Correction Codes: Construct VGQEC Codes using Variational Quantum Circuits

-In the above two VGQEC codes, the structure of variational quantum circuits $U_\mathcal{E}$ in the encoding map is inspired by a specially designed Quon graph $M_u$.
-For the case of $n$ qubits, $M_u$ has $4n$ strings and $n(2n-1)$ braids crossings with parameters.
+In the above two VGQEC codes, the structure of variational quantum circuits $U_\mathcal{E}$ in the encoding map is inspired by a specially designed Quon graph $\mathcal{G}_\mathcal{E}$.
+For the case of $n$ qubits, $\mathcal{G}_\mathcal{E}$ has $4n$ strings and $n(2n-1)$ braids crossings with parameters.
 Specifically, the graph features $ 2n $ external strings surrounding it, while the remaining $ 2n $ internal strings intertwine within the graph itself.
 If we use $i\rightarrow j$ to indicate that the $i-th$ internal string at the top will reach the $j-th$ position at the bottom in the graph.
-Then the linkage relationship of the strings in the graph are $1\rightarrow 2n$, $2\rightarrow 2n-1$, ..., $n \rightarrow n+1$.
+Then the linkage relationship of the strings in the graph is $1\rightarrow 2n$, $2\rightarrow 2n-1$, ..., $n \rightarrow n+1$.
 There is an example for $n=3$, shown in Fig.~\ref{fig:matchgate}.

-The reason for considering $M_u$ is that, the internal $2n$ strings intersect pairwise, offering great structural flexibility when adjusting parameters.
-In fact, this diagram gives a ``universal" graph for the internal $2n$ strings.
-This means that for any geometry structure of the internal strings, we can use the $M_u$ to represent it by setting property parameters.
+The reason for considering $\mathcal{G}_\mathcal{E}$ is that, the internal $2n$ strings intersect pairwise, offering great structural flexibility when adjusting parameters.
+This diagram gives a ``universal" graph for the internal $2n$ strings.
+This means that for any geometry structure of the internal strings, we can use the $\mathcal{G}_\mathcal{E}$ to represent it by setting property parameters.
 Firstly, any geometry structure of the internal strings can be decomposed into a series of braid crossings on adjacent strings.
-Then the universal property of $M_u$ can be illustrated by using \textit{Yang-Baxter} equation \cite{yang1967some,baxter2016exactly} (Fig.~\ref{fig:YBE}) to absorb any braid crossings into $M_u$.
-Suppose there is a braid crossing on the $2$-nd and $3$-rd positions, then we can use the Yang-Baxter equation to absorb them into $M_u$, as shown in Fig.~\ref{fig:universal}.
-The other advantage of $M_u$ is that it can be easily constructed by a variational quantum circuit, which is composed of a series of $R_{ZZ}$ and $R_X$ gates.
-This makes it easy to implement in the real quantum device.
+Then the universal property of $\mathcal{G}_\mathcal{E}$ can be illustrated by using \textit{Yang-Baxter} equation \cite{yang1967some,baxter2016exactly} (Fig.~\ref{fig:YBE}) to absorb any braid crossings into $\mathcal{G}_\mathcal{E}$.
+Suppose there is a braid crossing on the $2$-nd and $3$-rd positions, then we can use the Yang-Baxter equation to absorb them into $\mathcal{G}_\mathcal{E}$, as shown in Fig.~\ref{fig:universal}.
+The additional benefit of $\mathcal{G}_\mathcal{E}$ is its ease of construction through a variational quantum circuit, consisting of a sequence of $R_{ZZ}$ and $R_X$ gates.
+This facilitates straightforward implementation on actual quantum hardware.